dreamcatcher95/thepriceofcreation/_posts/2017-02-4-paranoia.md

 ...

 danger in the woods
-and lightness in the trees,
+and rustling in the leaves,
 the prospect of
 a peaceful night
 seems absurd